-Although this does not prevent memory card corruption, it will reduce the probability of lost photos, giving you piece of mind.
+Although this doesn’t prevent memory card corruption, it reduces the probability of lost photos, giving you peace of mind.

-3. Back up often.
-Whether you are shooting videos or taking photos, I always advise creating backups often.
-You can use a cloud-based service, such as OpenDrive, Dropbox, SkyDrive, or you can also use hardware like a USB flash drive or an external HDD to create a backup copy of your photos.
+Whether you’re shooting videos or taking photos, I always advise creating backups often.
+You can use a cloud-based service, such as OpenDrive, Dropbox, or SkyDrive, or you can also use hardware like a USB flash drive or an external HDD to create a backup copy of your photos.
 If you are on a long trip, get in the habit of backing up every day.

 Lastly, memory card corruption is sometimes unavoidable.
 Although you can fix the memory card by reformatting it while inside the camera, this method will also cause you to lose all saved files in the memory card.

-Should you unfortunately experience photo loss, you can always try to recover the lost photos using a photo recovery program like Stellar Phoenix Photo Recovery, a trusted application that can recover lost, deleted, or formatted not only photos but also other types of multimedia files as well.
+Should you unfortunately experience photo loss, you can always try to recover the lost photos using a photo recovery program like Stellar Phoenix Photo Recovery, a trusted application that can recover lost, deleted, or formatted photos and other types of multimedia files.

-Best of luck to your photography endeavor.
+Best of luck on your photography endeavor.
 May you avoid photo loss from here moving forward!

 Cherleen Aquino is a former college instructor and software development technical support engineer.
 She is currently the editor of Photo Recovery Review blog.
-After getting married, she decided to become a freelance writer so that she can spend more time with her family.
-She owns a technology blog and writes reviews for various photo recovery programs and recovery services.
+After getting married, she decided to become a freelance writer so that she could spend more time with her family.
+She owns a technology blog and writes reviews for various photo recovery programs and recovery.

 Like This Article?